A show, spectacle, or public event

 Explore the idea of performance both on stage and in our daily life.

-Director: Mr. John Lane, Director of Theater Arts, Department of English and Theater
+Director: Mr. John Lane, Director of Theater Arts, English and Theater

 Spectaculum students will study the idea of Performance by studying, writing about, and participating in performance oriented projects.
 The vital skills of collaboration, time-management, critical analysis, interpretation, and problem solving will provide a basic groundwork for a successful college career and beyond, no matter what your major.
 You will learn advanced critical thinking and problem solving skills by taking a script and translating it into a finished production -- a colossal exercise in critical thinking.
 You will learn how to stay calm in a crisis, understand deadlines and respect them, improve self-confidence, and become very resourceful.
 This learning community is perfect for students who enjoyed participating in the performing arts in high school or for complete novices who are interested in acquiring new skills that will help them to be successful in their future endeavors.